Neo-Hao/grokking-relational-database-design/chapter_01/README.md

 ### Install and start Oracle database on Mac or Linux

 Oracle doesn’t support running an Oracle database directly on a Mac computer.
-[You are recommended to run a Linux/Windows virtual machine first, and then install Oracle database on the virtual machine](https://database.guide/how-to-install-oracle-on-a-mac/).
+[You are recommended to run a virtual machine first, and then install Oracle database on the virtual machine](https://database.guide/how-to-install-oracle-on-a-mac/).

-Installing Oracle on a Linux machine is complicated and doesn't serve the educational purposes.
+Installing Oracle on a Linux machine is complicated and doesn't serve the learning purposes.
 If you need to do so, you can follow the steps listed on [the Oracle database official website](https://docs.oracle.com/en/java/java-components/advanced-management-console/2.21/install-guide/oracle-database-installation-and-configuration-advanced-management-console.html#GUID-DF2557D8-C727-4243-8387-6154E5C1C36A) to install Oracle database on a Linux machine.
 Please note that you need to use a supported Linux distribution like Oracle Linux, Red Hat Enterprise Linux, CentOS, or SUSE Linux Enterprise Server, and will need to create an Oracle account to download the installer.

 ### Install and start Oracle database on Windows